1.1 The Club will be known as Bay Malton Angling Club (BMAC) and will be affiliated with Anglings Governing Body.

 13.1 Any proposed alterations to the Club’s constitution may only be considered at an Annual or Extra Ordinary General Meeting.

-14.1 If at any General Meeting of the Club a resolution be passed calling for the dissolution of the Club, the Secretary will immediately convene an Extra Ordinary General Meeting of the Club, to be held not less than one month thereafter to discuss and vote on the resolution.
+14.1 If at any General Meeting of the Club a resolution is passed calling for the dissolution of the Club, the Secretary will immediately convene an Extra Ordinary General Meeting of the Club, to be held not less than one month thereafter to discuss and vote on the resolution.

 14.2 If at that Extra Ordinary General Meeting, the resolution is carried by at least two thirds of the adult members present, the Management Committee and the Trustees shall thereupon, or at such a date as shall have been specified in the resolution, proceed to realise the assets of the Club and discharge all debts and liabilities of the Club.

-14.3 After discharging all debts and liabilities of the Club, the remaining assets not be paid or distributed amongst the members of the Club, but shall be given or transferred to some other voluntary sporting organisation, such sport being on the list of sports approved by Sport England.
+14.3 After discharging all debts and liabilities of the Club, the remaining assets not be paid or distributed amongst the members of the Club, but shall be given or transferred to some other voluntary sporting organization, such sport being on the list of sports approved by Sport England.

 14.4 In the event of a deficiency in the assets of the Club, then a meeting of the creditors shall be called and an agreement entered into for the liquidation of the Club’s assets on a pro-rata basis.